15 Gorgeous Luxury Hotels in Sri Lanka: Check In, Bliss Out!

 5) Elephant Stables Kandy

-Located on a hill a 10-minute tuk-tuk ride away from Kandy, the Elephant Stables is an old colonial mansion formerly owned by an aristocratic family who kept elephants on the plantation.
+Located on a hill a 10-minute tuk-tuk ride away from Kandy, Elephant Stables is an old colonial mansion formerly owned by an aristocratic family who kept elephants on the plantation.

-It’s now been converted into a luxury boutique property with six rooms plus a luxury tent.
+It’s now been converted into a luxury boutique property with six newly renovated rooms, suites and stand-alone cottages, plus a luxury tent.
 The hotel welcomes families, with three suites accommodating additional beds for kids.

-It also boasts a large infinity pool set in lush gardens, offering lovely views of the forests around Kandy.
+It also has a large infinity pool set in lush gardens, offering lovely views of the forests around Kandy.

-6) The Secret Kandy
+6) Santani Wellness Kandy

 Rooms